estelle/csstdg/animation.md

       }
     }

 Only animate animatable properties.
 Like the rest of CSS, properties and values in a keyframe declaration block that are not understood, are ignored.
 Properties that are not animatable are also ignored (with the exception of `animation-timing-function`).
+There is a fairly exhaustive list of animatable properties at [https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animated_properties], including which property value types are animatable.

 > Note: The `animation-timing-function`, described in greater detail below, white not an animatable property, is not ignored.
 If you include the `animation-timing-function` as a keyframe style rule within a keyframe selector block, the `animation-timing-function` will change to that timing function when the animation moves to the next keyframe.

-Do not try to animate between non-numeric values.
-You can animate between values that are written in a non-numeric way, as long as they can be extrapolated into a numberic value, like named colors which are extrapolated to hexadecimal color values.
+Other than a few exceptions, do not try to animate between non-numeric values.
+You can animate between values that are written in a non-numeric way, as long as they can be extrapolated into a numeric value, like named colors which are extrapolated to hexadecimal color values.

-If the animation is set between two property values that don't have a mid-point, as the results may not be what you expect: the property will not animated correctly or at all.
+If the animation is set between two property values that don't have a mid-point the results may not be what you expect: the property will not animated correctly or at all.
 For example, you can't animate between height: auto; and height: 300px; There is no mid-point between auto and 300px.
 The element may still animate, but different browsers handle this differently: Firefox does not animate the element.
 Safari may animate as if auto is equal to 0, and both Opera and Chrome currently jump from the pre animated state to the post animated state half way thru the animation, which may or may not be at the 50% keyframe selector, depending on your animation timing function.

-Different browsers behave in differently for different properties when there is no midpoint, the behavior of your animation will be most predictable if you declare both a 0% and a 100% for every property you animate.
+Different browsers behave in differently for different properties when there is no midpoint.
+The behavior of your animation will be most predictable if you declare both a 0% and a 100% for every property you animate.
 For example, if you declare `border-radius: 50%;` in your animation, declare `border-radius: 0;` as-well, because there is no mid-point between `none` and anything: the default value of `border-radius` is `none`, not `0`.

+One excetption to the midpoint rule is `visibility`.
+You can animation from hidden to visible: the effect is that it jumps from one value to the next at the keyframe upon which it is declared.

 That being said, not all the properties need to be included in each keyframe block.
 As long as an animatable property is included in at-least one block with a value that is different then the non-animated attribute value, and there is a possible midpoint between those two values, that property will animate.